 3: CHOOSE THE RIGHT MATERIALS

-As in the design of anything else, the materials you use will vary upon the way the product is used.
-In the case of multilayer PCBs, there are a number of options when it comes to the materials you can use in the production process.
+As in the design of anything else, the materials you use will vary on the way the product is used.
+In the case of multilayer PCBs, there are several options when it comes to the materials you can use in the production process.
 Especially because multilayer printed circuit boards must be carefully designed with electrical stability in mind.

 One of the best materials used for the production of multilayer PCBs is polytetrafluoroethylene (PTFE).
 This material is chosen thanks to its low dielectric constant and low loss properties.
 This means that it can easily adapt to changing and varying temperatures.
 You likely have used PTFE before in the kitchen, as it is a popular non-stick coating for frying pans.

 More traditional, single-layer boards use fiberglass as their base material.
 However, this is not nearly as heat resistant as PTFE.
-As mentioned in previous sections, it is crucial that the design of your multilayer PCB takes heat distribution into account.
-Without proper heat distribution, you could run into a number of issues when it comes to the functionality of your board.
+As mentioned in previous sections, the design of your multilayer PCB must take heat distribution into account.
+Without proper heat distribution, you could run into several issues when it comes to the functionality of your board.

 4: OPTIMIZE THE MANUFACTURING OF YOUR BOARDS